Colt DCS to build new hyperscale data centre in Osaka

 “The Osaka site acquisition is yet another step forward for us in significantly strengthening our foothold in APAC as well as being testament that our land banking strategy remains solid."

-Colt DCS asserts the Osaka data centre will also provide customers access to highly-skilled, bi-lingual in-house staff to manage its facilities and support customers.
+Colt DCS asserts the Osaka data center will also provide customers access to highly-skilled, bi-lingual in-house staff to manage its facilities and support customers.